Last updated March, 2016.

 Meditating helps you develop the skill of observing thoughts (and all your mind-made activity) as they arise.
 When you notice them, you have two choices:

-If you make the second choice, you see the thoughts as temporary - they come and go.
-You realize you don't have to follow them (or get caught up in them).
-Your mind tries to convince you that thoughts, emotions, and urges are critical - they'll never go away, and in many cases is a matter of "life or death."
+If you make the second choice, you will see thoughts are temporary - they come and go.
+You realize you don't have to follow them down the same old paths that result in the same old outcomes (i.e., self-confidence issues).
+Your mind tries to convince you that thoughts, emotions, and urges are critical - they'll never go away, and in many cases are a matter of "life or death."

 But, you no longer have to take the bait.